-- > street strategies, which briefly outline the urban design criteria for each street; and - annotated street sections, which indicate the existing development context and illustrate the desired future character.
+- street strategies, which briefly outline the urban design criteria for each street; and - annotated street sections, which indicate the existing development context and illustrate the desired future character.

-This information sets the context for development controls described in Section D6.5 and D6.6, and streetscape changes in the Public Domain Improvements Plan.
+Repealed by WDCP 2015 Amendment This information sets the context for development controls described in Section D6.5 and D6.6, and streetscape changes in the Public Domain Improvements Pran.